How to Install a Deck in Your Yard

 Planning

-Probably should have led with this section, honestly—proper planning prevents problems:
+Probably should have led about this area, honestly—proper planning prevents problems:

 1. Measure the area and determine deck size